supercam19/Delta/README.md

 1. Start Rainmeter if it is not already open, go to your taskbar icons and right-click on Rainmeter.
 2. Click on "Skins" then "Delta" and you can choose whatever you want to enable from there.

+# Configuration

+If you want to configure the skins, go to Documents\Rainmeter\Skins\Delta\@Resources and open config.ini.